faezezps/galechurch/README.md

-A Program for Aligning Sentences in Bilingual Corpora
+Implimentation for Aligning Sentences in Bilingual Corpora using gale-church algorithm
 ===========================================

 ## Introduction